 A fan and contributor to this site, Brian So, shared this definitive guide to critical illness insurance.
 Smart stuff worth a read to be well informed.

 Great article…and for further reading about your RRSP, TFSA, RRIF and non-registered account beneficiaries …check out this post on my site.
-I totally agree with MDJ, where relevant to you, make sure you consider naming a Success Holder for your TFSA.
+BTW – make sure you consider naming a “Successor Holder” for your TFSA.
 We’ve done that too.